MAKE PAPER FIREWORKS!

 • Use disposable gloves when painting as this can get a bit messy.

-• Leave all painted tubes to dry before gluing them on.
+• Leave all painted tubes to dry before glueing them on.

 COVER AREA!

-• When you start painting cover your area with some newspaper to protect the surface.
+• When you start painting cover your area with newspaper to protect the surface.

 DESIGN ROCKET!